Periods and harmonic analysis on spherical varieties: The discrete spectrum

 where $\tilde M$ denotes the adjoint of matrix coefficients, $C$ denotes the natural contraction map: $(\tau\otimes\eta)\otimes (\tilde\tau\otimes\eta^{-1}) \to \CC$, and $d\eta$ is a suitable Haar measure on $D^*_\iR$.
 (Notice that it might happen here that a finite subgroup $F$ of $D^*_\iR$ stabilizes the isomorphism class of $\tau$; therefore this integral does not correspond to a direct integral decomposition of the space; for that we would have to write it as an integral over $D^*_\iR/F$.)

 While in the group case (and more generally, as we shall see, in the case of a symmetric variety) one easily obtains ``continuous families'' of relative discrete series in this way, let us describe an interesting new issue which arises for general spherical varieties.
-Consider the action of $\GG = \GGm \times \PPGL_2$ on $\XX =\PPGL_2$.
-This is spherical; moreover, $L^2(X)$ decomposes as an integral indexed by unitary characters of $k^{\times} = \GGm(k)$:
+Consider the action of $\GG = \GGm \times \PPGL_2$ on $\XX =\PPGL_2$, where $\PPGL_2$ is acting on itself on the right, whereas $z \in \GGm$ acting via the left action of { $\left( \right)$.} This is spherical; moreover, $L^2(X)$ decomposes as an integral indexed by unitary characters of $k^{\times} = \GGm(k)$:

 Here $L^2_{\omega}$ is the unitary induction of $\omega$ from $\GGm(k)$ to $\PPGL_2(k)$.
-In particular, it is known that $L^2_{\omega}$ possesses discrete series for all $\omega$; however, {\em a priori}, it could vary wildly as $\omega$ changes.
+It is known\footnote{Although this is only relevant as motivation, it follows from Theorem \ref{propIIconj}, together with the fact -- immediate from the theory of the Kirillov model -- that {\em every} discrete series representation of $\PPGL_2$ is distinguished for $(\GGm, \chi)$. } that $L^2_{\omega}$ possesses discrete series for all $\omega$; however, {\em a priori}, it could vary wildly as $\omega$ changes.
 This leads to a difficulty in analyzing the most discrete part of the spectrum of $X$.